Epic-legend128/Graph-Algorithms/README.md

     return total;
 }
 ```
-In this case, I ended up using the vector of vertices as it allows me to easily access all of the nodes and their respective neighbours so that I can do the relaxation of edges.
+In this case, I ended up using the vector of vertices as it allows me to easily access all of the nodes and their respective neighbours so that I can do the <strong>relaxation</strong> of edges.
 The algorithm has a time complexity of $O(E*V)$, where V is the number of vertices and E is the number of edges.
-Of course, this is the case because in the worst-case scenario in which every node is connected to every other node, we would have at most V-1 loops where in each loop we would have V-1 edges to go through, which makes a total of (V-1)^2 operations, which is basically equal to O(V^2) in the Big-O notation.<br>
+Of course, this is the case because in the worst-case scenario in which every node is connected to every other node, we would have at most $V-1$ loops where in each loop we would have $V-1$ edges to go through, which makes a total of $(V-1)^2$ operations, which is basically equal to $O(V^2)$ in the Big-O notation.<br>

+#### Negative Cycle Detection
 The time complexity of Bellman-Ford is obviously worse than that of Dijkstra, however, its main strength lies in its ability to detect negative cycles.
 Using the Bellman-Ford algorithm, you could detect negative cycles by slightly modifying the previous code:
 ```c++
 bool has_negative_cycle(std::vector<Vertex*>& arr, int start) {